scalastuff/scalaleafs/sample1.md

 ---
 layout: default
-title: Sample1
+title: Using Templates
 ---

-This first example shows how to use [CSS Selectors](/css-selectors.html) to bind a template to scala code.
+This first example shows how to use templates and how to bind them to scala coce using [CSS Selectors](/css-selectors.html).
+The easiest way to use templates is to have an XML file accompanied with a scala class with the same name.

 {% highlight html %}
 <div>